The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Liver, Bacon, Onions (signed) is estimated to be worth between £6,500 and £10,000.
-There have been 8 sales at auction since its initial sale on 29th April 2011.
-Over the past five years, the hammer price has ranged from £2,000 in June 2021 to £11,000 in September 2022.
-The average annual growth rate of this artwork is 18% and the edition size is limited to 150.
+The value of Damien Hirst’s Liver, Bacon, Onions (signed) is estimated to be worth between £5,500 and £8,500.
+Over the past five years, the hammer price ranges from £2,000 in June 2021 to £11,000 in September 2022.
+This screenprint has shown consistent value growth, with an average annual growth rate of 11%.
+This work is somewhat rare, having been sold 8 times since its entry to the market in April 2011.
+The edition size of this artwork is limited to 150.

 Meaning & Analysis